Gelfand Models for Diagram Algebras: Introduction

-Symmetric Motzkin diagrams in $\Motz_k(x)$ consist of $f$ fixed points, $c$ contractions and $k - f - 2c$ pairs of empty vertices.
+Symmetric Motzkin diagrams of rank $r$ consist of $f=r$ fixed points, $c$ contractions, and $k - f - 2c$ pairs of empty vertices.
 For example, the symmetric Motzkin diagram,

 has $c = 4$ contractions in positions $\{1,2\}, \{4,9\}, \{6,8\},$ $\{12,13\}$, $f = 3$ fixed points in positions 3, 10, 14, vertical pairs of empty vertices in positions 5, 7, 11, and rank $r=3$.
-Observe that $r = f$ and that every possible rank $0 \le r \le k$ is possible.
+Observe that every rank $0 \le r \le k$ is possible.
 The number of symmetric diagrams of this type is

 where $\left\{{r+2c \atop c} \right\}$ is defined in \eqref{NumberOfTLSymmetricDiagrams}.
 This formula is derived in \cite[(3.21)]{BH}.